 Version: Latest

-Instructions on how to setup and configure Large Language Models from OpenAI, Cohere, and other providers.
-Here you'll learn what you need to configure and how you can customize LLMs to work efficiently with your specific use case.
+Instructions on how to setup and configure Large Language Models from OpenAI, Azure, and other providers.
+Here you'll learn what you need to configure to make LLMs work from different providers for your use case.

 Overview